Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/bones.rst

 .. figure:: /images/RiggingMouseClickHeadConnected.jpg
    :width: 300px

-   Ctrl-clicking when the active element is a connected root
+   Ctrl-clicking when the active element is a connected root.

 If the active element is a *connected root* :